Blocking is the process of wetting or steaming your final pieces of knitting to set the finished size and even out the stitches.

 Always block your finished pieces before seaming.
 By flattening and setting the shape of your pieces, you will be able to more easily line up your stitches to seam them together.

 The fiber content of the yarn and the stitch pattern of your knitting will often determine how you block your finished pieces.
 Below you’ll find instructions on wet blocking, which is my preferred method.

-Soak your knitted item in gentle wash per the yarn label’s instructions.
-If you have a Sweater Care Kit, you might choose to use the Eucalan Fabric Wash that comes with the kit.
+Soak your knitted item in gentle wash per the yarn label instructions.
+If you have a Sweater Care Kit, you may choose to use the Eucalan Fabric Wash that comes with the kit.